Azure-Samples/active-directory-dotnet-webapp-webapi-oauth2-appidentity/README.md

 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
 3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
 4. Click on **App registrations** and choose **Add**.
-5. Enter a friendly name for the application, for example 'TodoListService' and select 'Web Application and/or Web API' as the Application Type.
+5. Enter a friendly name for the application, for example 'TodoListService-AppIdentity' and select 'Web Application and/or Web API' as the Application Type.
 For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
 Click on **Create** to create the application.
 6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 7. Find the Application ID value and copy it to the clipboard.
-8. For the App ID URI, enter https://\<your_tenant_name\>/TodoListService, replacing \<your_tenant_name\> with the name of your Azure AD tenant.
+8. For the App ID URI, enter https://\<your_tenant_name\>/TodoListService-AppIdentity, replacing \<your_tenant_name\> with the name of your Azure AD tenant.

 #### Register the TodoListWebApp web app